leyabey333/ZombieTriage/README.md

 # ZombieTriage
-This is a Java application that simulates a zombie apocalypse field hospital triage system.
+This is a java application that can be used in the scenario in which you need to solve a triage problem by utilizing utilitarianism.

+## Scenario
 Patients are prioritized using a PriorityQueue so that the least severe patients are handled first.
 If two patients have the same severity, the one who arrived earlier is treated first.
 The hospital also includes a helicopter evacuation system that arrives every 12 hours and can transport up to 5 patients at a time.